ES-1085/project-mdr-intertidal/README.md

 on proper citation for datasets.
 If you got your data off the web, make sure to note the retrieval date.

-Intertidal survey data was collected using the NeCSA protocol by Tanya Lubansky and students from the John Bapst Memorial High School (2017-2021); Marina Schnell, Tanya Lubansky, and the MDR crew (2022); and Marina Schnell and the MDR crew (2023).
-Tanya Lubansky provided written permission for this data to be used for this project.

-Tide data was obtained from NOAA, retrieved _______:

 NOAA, 2017, National Oceanographic and Atmospheric Administration,
 <https://tidesandcurrents.noaa.gov/waterlevels.html?id=8413320&units=standard&bdate=20170101&edate=20171231&timezone=GMT&datum=MLLW&interval=hl&action=data>